-The Wheaton Women's Lacrosse Team is a member of the Women's Collegiate Lacrosse League (WCLL), and plays within the Northwest Division.
-The women's lacrosse team continues to establish an outstanding program with solid leadership, dedicated women and an excellent coach.
-For the past 7 years, the women's team has hosted a 10-team playday on the turf fields at the McCully Complex.
-2013-2014 will see the return of many players and has the potential to have an even more exciting season than ever.
-For more information, please email firstname.lastname@example.org.
+The Wheaton Women's Club Lacrosse Team is a member of the Women's Collegiate Lacrosse League (WCLL), and plays within the Northwest Division.
+The women's lacrosse team continues to establish an outstanding program with solid leadership, dedicated women, and invested coaching.
+The team welcomes new and experienced players to create an encouraging and supportive team dynamic.
+Along with our practices during the week and official games in the Spring, the Women's Club Lacrosse team cultivates opportunities for team and relationship building on and off the field.
+For more information, please email email@example.com and visit our instagram@wheatonwomenslax.

 Wheaton Men’s Lacrosse seeks to pursue excellence both on and off the field.
 Christ is our aim, and simple love of the game is our inspiration.
 As a member of the Great Lakes Lacrosse League, Wheaton strives to field competitive teams built upon the principles of hard work and devotion.
 Our common pursuit forges a strong bond among us as teammates, and brotherhood is a key component of our program.
 For more information please contact one of the captains below.